 On junipers and cedar:

 - Orange gelatinous “horns” on galls.

-Fruit trees can be sprayed with fungicides designed to control cedar-apple rust.
+Treatment consists of spraying fruit trees with fungicides designed to control cedar-apple rust.
 Organic producers can use copper or sulfur sprays.
 Garlic sprays also show promise.

 Make it a habit to check your ornamental cedars and junipers from time to time and pick off all the galls.